thowimmer/JenkinsToRazer/README.md

 # JenkinsToRazer
-Visualize build status of a Jenkins job on a Razer Chroma compatible keyboard.
+Visualize build status of a Jenkins job on a Razer Chroma compatible keyboard